OscarG-png/email-blur/README.md

 # Notes

-Mostly works so far, currently doesn't hide email addresses in gmail when a user clicks on their icon in the top right.
+Mostly works so far, currently hides ALL email addresses in the DOM.
+Currently doesn't work in some parts of gmail.
+Doesn't work If you click on your user icon to change emails.

 ## To Use